Noncommutative desingularization of orbit closures for some representations of $GL_n$: More examples of non-commutative desingularizations

 Here we look at some non-commutative desingularizations beyond representations with finitely many orbits.
-The mechanics we developed in Section~\ref{sec: general_discussion} work in these examples.
-But as one have seen in Proposition~\ref{prop: Exts Sym}, computing quiver with relations involves the problem of inner plethysm and cannot be done in general.
-For simplicity,\textit{ we assume $k=\CC$ in this section}, although part of it works in a characteristic free fashion.
+The technique we developed in Section~\ref{sec: general_discussion} works in these examples.
+As one have seen in Proposition~\ref{prop: Exts Sym}, computing quiver with relations involves the problem of inner plethysm and cannot be done in general only be done in special cases.
+For simplicity,\textit{ we assume $k=\CC$ in this section}, although some of the results are characteristic free.